dccartagena/dccartagena.github.io/_supervision_proposals/2022-open-project.md

 ## Tasks and Timeline

 ### Stage 1:
-* Define the problem
+* Define the problem;
-* Delimitate the solution concept
+* Delimitate the solution concept;
-* Review the state-of-the-art and proposed solutions in the literature
+* Review the state-of-the-art and proposed solutions in the literature;
-* Brainstorm potential solutions for the problem
+* Brainstorm potential solutions for the problem.

 ### Stage 2:
-* Plan the experiments and test for the expected solution
+* Plan the experiments and test for the expected solution;
-* Design a proof-of-concept for potential solutions via minimum viable product concept
+* Design a proof-of-concept for potential solutions via minimum viable product concept;
-* Analyze the proposed proof-of-concept
+* Analyze the proposed proof-of-concept.

 ### Stage 3:
-* Evaluate the proof-of-concept with the proposed experiments and tests
+* Evaluate the proof-of-concept with the proposed experiments and tests;
-* Benchmark the proof-of-concept against other solutions in the literature
+* Benchmark the proof-of-concept against other solutions in the literature.

 ### Stage 4:
-* Document the problem description and solution-design methodology
+* Document the problem description and solution-design methodology;
-* Show the results to reviewers and non-technical audiences
+* Show the results to reviewers and non-technical audiences.

 ## Expected Outcomes

 ### Mandatory Products
-* Technical report with problem description, proposed solutions, experimental results, and project conclusions by following the University guidelines
+* Technical report with problem description, proposed solutions, experimental results, and project conclusions by following the University guidelines;
-* Software and hardware with documentation associated with the project
+* Software and hardware with documentation associated with the project;
-* A public dissertation following the University guidelines
+* A public dissertation following the University guidelines.

 ### Optional Products
-* Summary paper from the technical report suitable for conferences or journals
+* Summary paper from the technical report suitable for conferences or journals;
-* 3-minute elevator pitch video of the project
+* 3-minute elevator pitch video of the project;
-* Blog post or video explaining the problem and proposed solution for a general audience
+* Blog post or video explaining the problem and proposed solution for a general audience.

 ## Bibliography
 As you propose the project, send me at least one (1) survey paper with a well-described problem and state-of-the-art solutions.
 Furthermore, if you consider that the project requires special topics out of the bachelor’s or master's curriculum, send me the proposed literature